Omich0629/40k-Ru/README.md

-# TestRepository
-This is for test commit.
+There is nothing interesting here.